How will Student Financial Services communicate with me?

 Why can't you use my 1040 form instead of the transcripts?

-The Department of Education requires the school to collect the tax transcripts if you have not used the Data Retrieval Tool.
+The Department of Education requires the school to collect the tax transcripts from the IRS.
 The tax transcript is a summary of the information you provided on the 1040 form and confirms you have filed your taxes with the IRS.

 How do I qualify for summer aid?